 In this Gifted and Talented course, students will focus on the development of transformational, Euclidean, and coordinate geometry with extensive real-world application.
 Students work with rigid motions, dilations, and constructions of geometric figures to establish criteria for determining if two figures are similar and/or congruent.
-Students prove theorems and apply concepts of proportional reasoning to begin to explore right triangle trigonometry.
-Students also explore probability of compound events.
+Student will prove and use theorems, definitions, and postulates to explain mathematical conjectures for various geometric figures and angle concepts.
+Students also explore probability of compound events, and an introduction to trigonometry.
 One high school credit will be awarded upon successful completion of this course.
-Credit for High School Courses Taken in Middle School, page 7 for more information.
+Credit for High School Courses taken in Middle School, page 7 for more information.